Lightjohn/Ssh-ultimate-guide/README.md

 I will try to add only convenient and useful information, so no complicated and sneaky stuff here.

-I will not talk too much of the really first steps to install/use ssh, this guide is to enhance your daily use with SSH.
+I will not talk too much of the really first steps to install/use ssh; this guide is to enhance your daily use with SSH.

 # SSH keys or password-less connection